chdellios/antaeus/README.md

 ## Saturday 20th August
 1. Better implementation of Billing service.
 * Fetching and charging only pending invoices.
-* Failure stimulation
+* Failure stimulation.

-2. Changed API paths for the billing process in order to fetch only the pending invoices
+2. Changed API paths for the billing process in order to fetch only the pending invoices.
 * each call is idempotent, meaning no invoice is going to be charged twice.

 **Next Steps:**